5G-MAG/rt-xr-blender-exporter/README.md

 ### 2. Add it to [Blender's script directories](https://docs.blender.org/manual/en/3.6/editors/preferences/file_paths.html#script-directories):

 - open `Edit > Preferences ...`
-- on the left of the preferences panel, select the `File Paths` section
+- on the left of the preferences panel, select the `File Paths` section.
+Check [documentation](https://docs.blender.org/manual/en/3.6/editors/preferences/file_paths.html) for more information.
 - find the `Script Directories` sub-section add the directory where the git repo was cloned to the list (rt-xr-blender-exporter).
 - save the preferences